dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-01-19-how-to-build-a-nostr-gm-bot.md

 So, after porting my [two](https://www.nostr.guru/p/npub1satst5p5jcacfpagy3jxscf2s48d9dd0v6lfxms7frp9e6t2w5xstmsfjp) [bots](https://www.nostr.guru/p/npub1satsv3728d65nenvkmzthrge0aduj8088dvwkxk70rydm407cl4s87sfhu)
-to nostr, I thought why not write a little guide that shows how the sausage is made.
+to nostr, I thought why not write a little guide that ~~helps to spark the bot revolution~~ shows how the sausage is made.

-Here's what we're going to do, in short:
+While there is a little bit of plumbing involved, creating a bot that does nothing but post stuff is incredibly straightforward.
+And best of all, _we don't even have to write a single line of code!_

+Alright, let's break it down.

 - **The goal:** build a bot that says "gm" every morning.
 - **The approach:** run [noscl](https://github.com/fiatjaf/noscl) in a cron job that's set to 6:15 am

+That's it.
+Simple.

-- **The prerequisites:** a linux system and knowing your way around the command line a bit.
+If you have a linux system running somewhere and know your way around the command line you're basically done already.
+If you are a normal person and don't have that, read on.

 We'll use Ubuntu Server, as it is widely available.
+You can install it on the dusty old machine in your closet, rent a VPS, run a virtual machine, whatever.
-I assume that you are logged in as a non-root user.
+Your bitcoin node (that you surely have running somewhere, right?
+Right?!) would make a nice home for your nostr bot too.
+But I'll assume that you have an Ubuntu Server set up somewhere and that you're in a terminal, logged in as a non-root user.
 If you're logged in as root, I assume that you know what you're doing (so you'll know to omit `sudo` and stuff).

+Let's begin.

 We're gonna do it all in 8 steps: